rtCamp/ps-analysis-tool-wiki/PSAT-Command-Line-Interface.md

 - **report.csv** : The file contains an overall report of the cookies and their count based on various categories, domains, blocked cookies, etc.
 - **report.json** : The file contains data for technological analysis and cookie data in a JSON format.
 - **report.html** : The file contains the resume of the report in HTML format, similar to the Cookies' insight page.
-- **technologies.csv** : the file contains only the technological analysis data of the site.
+- **technologies.csv** : the file contains only the technological analysis data of the site, this report is disable by default to enable it use the flag `--tech`.

 ### GDPR
 The PSAT CLI can accept the GDPR banner if it is present on the site with the help of CLI options `-ab` this feature is useful when analyzing websites that require user consent to access cookies.
 By accepting the GDPR banner, the CLI can analyze the site without any interruptions, providing a comprehensive report on the cookies used.